 Don’t confuse wow factor with edification.

-Because edification usually involves ‘internal’ experiences as opposed to external ones, we come to associate that which ‘moves us’ internally, as edifying.
-If something is emotionally powerful, we can easily identify a change or a ‘capture’ of our internal attention.
-We might consider it edifying because it’s not an ‘external/forced’ change… but not all “emotionally powerful” experiences are necessarily edifying ones.
+Because edification usually involves internal experiences as opposed to external ones, we come to associate that which moves us internally, as edifying.
+If something is emotionally powerful, we can easily identify some kind of internal change or at least a capture of our emotions/attention.
+We might consider it edifying because it’s not an external/forced change, but not all ’emotionally powerful’ experiences are necessarily edifying ones.

-I mention this specifically because it’s something I didn’t really understand, at least not to the point of being able to contrast such experiences until perhaps the last couple of years.
-Most of my identifiable/powerful ‘edifying experiences’ I can genuinely feel a change inside me (I often consider it something like a matrix-styled ‘installation’ of truth, in a fashion) and in each instance I could say that it ‘feels good’.
+I mention this specifically because it’s something I didn’t really understand, at least not to the point of being able to contrast such experiences, until perhaps the last couple of years.
+Most of my identifiable or powerful ‘edifying experiences’ involve genuinely feeling a change inside me (I often visualise it to be something like a metaphorical matrix-styled ‘installation’ of truth) and in each instance I could say that it ‘feels good’.

 The differentiating point I’ve come to realise however, is that many of those seemingly ‘good’ feelings in such experiences aren’t that edifying after all.
-This is actually something I started to realise/experience many years ago when I started to identify just how much influence music has over my moods and mental state.
-Music, perhaps more than any other media/stimuli might be the hardest for me to distinguish between gratifying and edifying, when I have powerful experiences because it seems to have such deep and powerful reach into my being.
+This is actually something I at least started to realise/experience many years ago when in identifying just how much influence music has over my moods and mental state.
+Music, perhaps more than any other media/stimuli might be the hardest for me to distinguish between what’s gratifying or edifying when experiencing powerful emotions because it seems to have such deep and thorough reach into my being.

 To tell you a little of my history with it, I used to listen to music all day and all night.
 I would sleep with music playing (usually CD albums on repeat), I would shower with music playing (had a CD player in the bathroom), I would listen to music on the bus to and from school and basically everywhere I went.
 After a while I started to realise a ‘cycle’ that I was continually going through.
 I would listen to anything and everything that had that ‘initial’ “oh this is great!” feeling.
 If that happened, it was added to my playlist…